Enhancement of small-scale induced gravitational waves from the soliton/oscillon domination: results and the constraints to soliton model

 A main finding of this paper is that even with a brief eMD era, a soliton-dominated early Universe can still produce sufficiently strong induced GWs.
 In Fig.~\ref{figgw}, we present scalar-induced GWs generated with different soliton model parameters.
 Distinguished from previous studies, we do not require a long duration of the eMD era to amplify primordial scalar perturbations as efficient GW sources.
 The duration of the eMD era satisfies the condition $\frac{k_{\text{m}}}{\eta_{\text{r}}}\sim\mathcal{O}(100)$.
 Since the number of solitons within a Hubble horizon at the formation time spans in a large range, depending solely on the soliton model, Poisson-induced density perturbations can increase to the $\mathcal{O}(1)$ level and produce strong GWs within the short duration of the eMD era.

 We also consider the case that solitons may form during the eMD era.
-This scenario introduces several key differences: First, if the soliton forms during the eRD era, its density perturbation is expected to initially behave as isocurvature perturbations.
-As the soliton’s energy density increases over time, the isocurvature perturbations gradually transition into the adiabatic perturbations.
+This scenario introduces several key differences compared with other works discussing the generation of GWs by solitons~\cite{Lozanov:2023aez}: First, if the soliton forms during the eRD era, its density perturbation is expected to initially behave as isocurvature perturbations.
+As the energy density of the soliton increases with time, the isocurvature perturbations gradually transition to the adiabatic perturbations.
 However, if the soliton forms during the eMD era, the physical situation differs.
 In this case, an oscillating scalar field dominates the Universe, and solitons emerge through resonant fragmentation of the field.
 As a result, density perturbations of solitons behave as adiabatic perturbations from the moment of its formation.
 Since solitons capture most of the energy of scalar field, they immediately dominate the Universe upon formation.
-Second, if solitons form during the eMD era, they will directly govern the Universe’s dynamics.
+Second, if solitons form during the eMD era, they will directly govern the dynamics of the Universe.
 In this case, the lifetime of the solitons determines the duration of the eMD era.
 Thus, even with a very short soliton lifetime, $N\sim 1$, strong GWs can still be induced, as shown in Fig.~\ref{figgw}.
 Finally, as shown in eq.~\eqref{a_eRD} and eq.~\eqref{a_eMD}, the expansion rates of the Universe during the matter-dominated and radiation-dominated eras are different.
 This leads to the conclusion that, in the two scenarios where solitons form during the eMD era and the eRD era, respectively, the induced GWs will be stronger in the former scenario, even when both cases share the same soliton model parameters as shown in Fig.~\ref{figto}.
+This is primarily due to two reasons.
+First, during the eMD era, the Universe expands more slowly, which enlarge the ratio between the peak wavelength of induced perturbations and the Hubble radius at the decay time.
+Second, when solitons form during the eRD era, they require additional time to gradually become dominant.

+We also differentiate our work from other studies that consider deviations of the cosmic equation of state from the standard radiation-dominated value, $\omega=\frac{1}{3}$, before the eMD era~\cite{Domenech:2024wao,Bhaumik:2024qzd}.
+These studies indicate that a smaller equation of the state parameter \( \omega \) tends to suppress the amplitude of the induced GWs, which may appear to be in tension with our conclusions.
+However, this apparent discrepancy arises because, for smaller \( \omega \), it takes a longer time for dust to dominate the Universe, thereby shortening the duration of the eMD era.
+In contrast, solitons formed during the eMD era can quickly become the dominant component, and their number density perturbations are adiabatic rather than isocurvature.